Match Group Transforms

 Extract Characters

-This is used to eliminate one or more characters from left or right end of the data.
-Choose to extract a set number of characters, left or right on the string.
+You can choose to extract a set number of characters, left or right on the string.
 The screen below allows you to configure transform parameters for ‘Extract Characters’:

-Extract Word
+Extract Words

 Remove Characters